Znám's problem: Number of solutions

 Presently, a few solutions are known for $k=9$ and $k=10$, but it is unclear how many solutions remain undiscovered for those values of $k$.

-However, there are infinitely many solutions if $k$ is not fixed:

-Cao & Jing (1998) showed that there are at least 39 solutions for each $k\ge 12$, improving earlier results proving the existence of fewer solutions; Sun & Cao (1988) conjecture that the number of solutions for each value of $k$ grows monotonically with $k$.
+However, there are infinitely many solutions if $k$ is not fixed: Cao and Jing showed in 1998 showed that there are at least 39 solutions for each $k\ge 12$, improving earlier results proving the existence of fewer solutions; Sun and Cao conjectured in 1988 that the number of solutions for each value of $k$ grows monotonically with $k$.

 It is unknown whether there are any solutions to Znám's problem using only odd numbers.
 With one exception, all known solutions start with 2.
-If all numbers in a solution to Znám's problem or the improper Znám problem are prime, their product is a primary pseudoperfect number; it is unknown whether infinitely many solutions of this type exist.
+If all numbers in a solution to Znám's problem or the improper Znám problem are prime, their product is a primary pseudoperfect number.